CrotAA/VoiceRuntime/README.md

 - [MeloTTS](https://github.com/myshell-ai/MeloTTS)
 - [ws](https://github.com/websockets/ws)

-### License Recommendation

-This repository currently uses `Apache-2.0`.
-It is a good fit because it is compatible with the current dependencies and includes explicit patent grants, which is useful for future expansion.

-### Third-Party License Notes

-- `ws` is MIT
-- the FunASR code repository is MIT, but model weights may use separate licenses
-- the MeloTTS code repository is MIT
-- the openWakeWord code repository is Apache-2.0, but pretrained models should be checked separately
-- if you mention Qwen in the README, treat it as a validated example rather than implying model-weight redistribution

-Safest approach:

-- keep this repository code-only
-- let users download model weights from official sources
-- distinguish clearly between code licenses and model licenses

 ### Official Sources

 This repository does not ship third-party model weights.
 Users should download them from official sources: